Adaptation of a population to a changing environment under the light of quasi-stationarity: Introduction

-To begin at answering these issues, and like \cite{KH09}, we assume for simplicity that the environmental change is given by a translation at constant speed $v$ of the profile of fitness.
-In practice, it means that the growth rate of the population at time $t$ is expressed as a function of $x := \hat{x} - v\,t$, for a monomorphic population with trait $\hat{x}$ at time $t$.
+To begin to answer these questions, and like \cite{KH09}, we assume for simplicity that the environmental change is given by a constant speed translation of the profile of fitness, with $v$ this speed and $\mathbf{e_1}$ the direction of this change.
+In practice, this means that the growth rate of the population at time $t$ is expressed as a function of $x:= \hat{x} - v\,t\, \mathbf{e_1}$, for a monomorphic population with trait $\hat{x}$ at time $t$.
 Naturally, the phenotypic lag $x$ becomes the main quantity of interest for varying $t$.
-Likewise, we can express as a function of $x$ and $w$ the probability that an individual mutant, with mutation $w$, manages to invade a resident population with trait $\hat{x}$ at time $t$.
+Likewise, we can express as a function of $x$ and $w$ the probability that a mutant individual, with mutation $w$, will lead to the invasion of a resident population with trait $\hat{x}$ at time $t$.
 This probability should indeed be related to the difference between the growth rate at $x$ and at $x+w$, although we will not require any precise relationship in the results of this paper.
-Moreover, we assume that the distribution of the additive effect for the new mutations is constant in time and independent of the trait $\hat{x}$ of the population before the mutation (thus independent of $x$ in the moving referential). \\
+Furthermore, we assume that the distribution of the additive effect for the new mutations is constant over time and independent of the trait $\hat{x}$ of the population before the mutation (thus independent of $x$ in the moving frame of reference). \\

-In this context, we can exploit the notion of quasi-stationary distribution (QSD) to characterize what would be an equilibrium for this dynamics previous to extinction.
-The main contribution of the current paper is to ensure that this notion is here defined without ambiguity.
-To our knowledge, this is the first time that existence and uniqueness of the QSD is proved for a piecewise deterministic process coupled with a diffusion.
+In this context, we can exploit the notion of quasi-stationary distribution (QSD, cf Remark 2.2.3) to characterize what would be an equilibrium for these dynamics prior to extinction.
+The main contribution of the current paper is to ensure that this notion is unambiguously defined here.
+To the best of our knowledge, this is the first time that the existence and uniqueness of the QSD is proved for a piecewise deterministic process coupled to a diffusion.

 By our proof, we also provide a justification of the notion of typical relaxation time and extinction time.
-The quasi-stationary description is well suited provided the latter is way longer than the former.
-As can be checked from simulations, typical convergence to the QSD is exponential in such cases.
-Still, the marginal starting from some initial conditions might take long before it approximates the QSD, yet mainly in cases where extinction is initially large.
-Several implications from the theory of QSD to this application shall be discussed in Section \ref{sec:ecoevo} in this evolutionary perspective, and some limitations as well.
+The quasi-stationary description is well suited provided the latter is much longer than the former.
+As can be verified by simulations, typical convergence to the QSD is exponential in such cases.
+However, the marginal starting from certain initial conditions may take long before it approximates the QSD, mainly in cases where extinction is initially very likely.